 Functional Macroeconomic Dynamics will take a heuristic cue from the empirical method and insights of explanatory science; the search will be for the general specification of the dynamic process in the form of differential equations d(x)/dt = …, and d2(x)/dt2 = …

 FMD is not a bunch of Walrasian supply-demand curves.
 It is not a macrostatics.
 It is not a textbook efficient-cause theory of action and the reaction provoked by the action.
-It is a dynamical theory.
+It is a dynamical theory of solidary organic flows.

 Taking into account past and (expected) future values does not constitute the creative key transition to dynamics.
-Those familiar with elementary statics and dynamics (in physical mechanics) will appreciate the shift in thinking involved in passing from equilibrium analysis (of for example a suspended weight or a steel bridge)…to an analysis where attention is focused on second-order differential equations, on d2θ/dt2, d2x/dt2, d2y/dt2, on a range of related forces, central, friction, whatever.
+Those familiar with elementary statics and dynamics (in physical mechanics) will appreciate the shift in thinking involved in passing from equilibrium analysis …to an analysis where attention is focused on second-order differential equations, on d2θ/dt2, d2x/dt2, d2y/dt2, on a range of related forces, central, friction, whatever.
 Particular boundary conditions, “past and future values” are relatively insignificant for the analysis.
 What is significant is the Leibnitz-Newtonian shift of context.
 [McShane, 1980, 127]

 FMD is a theory of the immanent intelligibility or “formal cause” of the objective process.
 It is a field theory of the relations of explanatory functionings among themselves.

 This general specification will state the functional relations among the most basic explanatory variables – in this case, velocitous and accelerative “basic” point-to-point and “surplus” point-to-line functionings – which will explain by its abstract classical laws the interdependent functionings of the dynamic process.

 The technique of implicit definition will be employed: Implicit definition will yield terms defined purely by their functional relations to one another.